COMCIFS/comcifs.github.io/draft/imgcif-with-core-guidelines.md

 ## Technical Appendix

-These recommendations are based on the draft guidelines for multi-block datasets.
+These recommendations are based on the guidelines for multi-block datasets.
 All core CIF `Set` categories are distributed over multiple data blocks.
 For the purposes of the above, `Set` categories are: